simonjisu/BusinessObjects/README.md

 OPENAI_API_KEY = ""
 ```

+### Pretrained Retrieval and Reranking models

+You can download the pretrained retrieval and reranking models from [here](https://drive.google.com/file/d/1kxXleTQnfjTbShB-MmUANBgG0DX_DiWq/view?usp=drive_link) and place them in the `models` directory.

+Pleae check `train_retrieval_model.py` to train the custom models.

 ### TPC-H

 You can download pre-processed TPC-H data from [here](https://drive.google.com/file/d/1DdBnQorpF6gkD2n89ySP1wTkXRy0fVeL/view?usp=sharing) to create the TPC-H database.
 Place it under the `data / tpch` folder.
 Then you can run `python src/tpch_preprocess.py` to create the TPC-H database.